blorente/beyond-the-loop/aboutme.md

 subtitle: I code tools to cure papercuts
 ---

-My name is Borja, and I'm passionate about becoming the best programmer I can be.
+My name is **Borja**, and I'm passionate about becoming the best programmer I can be.

-If you're like me, and are eager to level up as an engineer, this blog is for you.
+If you're like me, and are eager to **level up as an engineer**, this blog is for you.

 I've always loved programming.
 I even studied Computer Science at university.